ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 Assuming your snapshot is not too big, it will be used for this room.
 It will be also auto-converted to the current FreeBeeGee version.

-## FreeBeeGee rejects larger snapshots
+## Why does FreeBeeGee reject larger snapshots?

 This can have multiple reasons.
 Hover on the (?) icon of the error message to find out why.